codedance/Retaliation/README.md

   3. Modify your `COMMAND_SETS` in the `retaliation.py` script to define your targeting commands for each one of your build-braking coders (their user ID as listed in Jenkins).
 A command set is an array of move and fire commands.
-It is recommend to start each command set with a "reset" command.
+It is recommend to start each command set with a "zero" command.
 This parks the launcher in a known position (bottom-left).
 You can then use "up" and "right" followed by a time (in milliseconds) to position your fire.